sn1887/Semi-Supervised-Text-Analysis-Using-LLMs/README.md

 # Semi-Supervised-Text-Analysis-Using-LLMs
 ## Overview
-This project explores the use of pre-trained Large Language Models (LLMs) to cluster text data from the 20 Newsgroups dataset.
-By leveraging embeddings from multiple LLMs and applying the COP-Kmeans algorithm, we aim to achieve meaningful text clustering.
+This project explores the effectiveness of pre-trained Large Language Models (LLMs) in clustering textual data from the 20 Newsgroups dataset.
+By leveraging embeddings from multiple LLMs, we applied the COP-Kmeans algorithm to create meaningful clusters, facilitating unsupervised text analysis.

 ## Dataset
-The 20 Newsgroups dataset, with 20,000 documents across 20 categories, serves as a benchmark for text classification and clustering.
+20 Newsgroups: 20,000 documents across 20 categories, used as a benchmark for clustering tasks.

 ## Methodology